wellingtoncid/bootcamp-launchbase-challenge/challenges/01-2-dealing-objetcs-vectors.md

 ### Construction and printing objects

-Create a program that stores Rocketseat company data inside an object called `empresa`.
+Create a program that stores Rocketseat company data inside an object called `company`.

 ```js
 // Contruction and print objetcs